Directed and multi-directed animals on the king's lattice: Enumeration of directed animals

 \subsection{Asymptotics}

+In this section, we derive from Theorem~\ref{thm:directed} results dealing with the asymptotic behavior of the numbers of directed animals.

-\begin{proposition} Let $n\ge1$.
-Let $d(n)$ be the number of directed animals of area~$n$ and let $\lw(n)$ be the average left half-width of the same animals.
+\begin{theorem} Let $n\ge1$.
+Let $d(n)$ be the number of directed animals of area~$n$ and let $\lw(n)$ be the average left width of the same animals.
 As $n$ tends to infinity, we have the following estimates: